 Bonny Fiber is Here to Help

-Bonny is a custom fiber powder supplement that helps you achieve your fiber goals with stool bulking psyllium husk and inulin.
+Bonny powder is a custom fiber powder supplement that helps you achieve your fiber goals with stool-bulking psyllium husk and inulin.

-Bonny is an all-natural, plant-based fiber supplement that tastes AMAZING and also contains adaptogens.
-Bonny comes in four delicious flavors that you will crave daily: Amplified Apple Pie, Berry Beauty, Strawberry Serenity, and Matcha Magic.
+Bonny is an all-natural, plant-based fiber powder supplement that tastes AMAZING and is available in flavors like Apple Pie, Mixed Ripe Berries, and Super Strawberry.

 As always, we wish you pleasant poops and sweet slumbers.